Cybr-Inc/postMessage-XSS-Demo/README.md

 # postMessage XSS Demo
- Cross-Site Scripting (XSS): The 2021 Guide from Cybr.com demo of postMessage XSS
+ Demo of postMessage XSS.
+This is a lab from the Cross-Site Scripting (XSS): The 2021 Guide from Cybr.com